TanishqDatabricks/folder-for-custom-templates/README.md

 This is a simple example folder to get started with custom bundle templates in the workspace.
 The example template demonstrates conditional logic to include or exclude resources based on user input.

-## What This Template Includes

-This template allows you to optionally create a:

-1. Job with a notebook task
-2. Spark Declarative Pipeline

-If you select "no" for either option during initialization, those resources will not be created during bundle initialization.

 ## Folder for Custom Templates Structure
 To use [custom templates in the workspace](https://docs.google.com/document/d/1b1NAxIMNhL5wiFCo95qqKm5q8GN8AvTg6tpKyuqZ7Hg/edit?tab=t.0#heading=h.xmytrhd54qi0), store all templates that you want to use in a single folder/repo:
 ```